 - foster heart and lung fitness

-An epidural steroid injection (ESI) can be used to relieve the pain of stenosis and irritated nerve roots, as well as to decrease inflammation.
+An epidural steroid injection (ESI) will relieve the pain of stenosis and irritated nerve roots.
 Injections can help reduce swelling from inflamed tissues in the spinal canal, which may result in less irritation on the nerves.
-The steroid injections are a combination of cortisone (a powerful anti-inflammatory steroid) and a local anesthetic that are given through the back into the epidural space.
-Epidural steroid injections are not always successful in relieving symptoms of inflammation.
-They are only used when conservative treatments have failed.
-Learn more about spinal injections.
+As you are aware, the steroid injections contain cortisone and are given through the back into the epidural space.
+Sometimes, these injections are not successful in relieving symptoms, and they are only used when normal treatments have failed.

 Surgery for Lumbar Spinal Stenosis

-The main goal of any surgical procedure used to treat spinal stenosis is to remove the pressure on the nerve roots in the lumbar spinal canal.
-This means that the tube of the spinal canal must be made larger, and any bone spurs that are pushing into the nerve roots must be removed.
-This type of surgical procedure is usually called decompression of the lumbar spine, or a decompressive laminectomy of the lumbar spine.
+Therefore, the main goal to treat spinal stenosis is to remove the pressure on the nerve roots in the lumbar spinal canal.
+For instance, this means that the tube of the spinal canal must become larger, and any bone spurs removed that push into the nerve roots.
+For instance, doctors refer to this type of surgical procedure as decompression of the lumbar spine or a decompressive laminectomy of the lumbar spine.

 In order to free up or “decompress” the nerves, the surgeon must remove a section of bone from the back of the spine (lamina).
 The surgeon may also have to remove a portion of the facet joints.
 The lamina and facet joints normally provide stability in the spine.
 Removal of either or both can cause the spine to become loose and unstable.
 When this occurs, doctors will include fusion as part of the procedure.
 Likewise, patients with spinal instability who need surgery for spinal stenosis will likely also need lumbar fusion.